Preface: (Applicable to most DC powered compressor refrigeration systems regardless of brand)

 At Ozefridge we know that the more informed you are, the more likely it is that your purchase will be the best system for your needs no matter what brand that may be, and the more competent you are to maintain your system, the happier you will be.

-Avoiding misinformation (especially from Forum Gurus!) and performing basic maintenance / trouble shooting procedures, along with having a qualified refrigeration engineer or technician as close as a phone call or email, will make for happier cruisers.
+Being able to perform basic maintenance / trouble shooting procedures supported by a qualified refrigeration engineer or technician as close as a phone call or email, will provide the best back up possible.

 Compressor fails to start or cuts out prematurely: